l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [05] Retrieval-Augmented Generation over document chunks using vector embeddings and LLMs.
 - [06] Lightweight local RAG using LlamaIndex and HuggingFace-hosted models (no external vector DB required)
 - [07] Modular pipeline for chunking, embedding, retrieval, and generation
+- [08] Modular pipeline for chunking, embedding, retrieval, and generation

 ---